1 Introduction

 While it is possible to define and build Apptainer images from scratch, in a manner similar to what you’ve already learned for Docker, this is not something we will cover here (but feel free to read more about this in e.g. the Apptainer docs.

 The reasons for not covering Apptainer more in-depth are varied, but it basically boils down to it being more or less Linux-only, unless you use Virtual Machines (VMs).
-Even with this you’ll run into issues of incompatibility of various kinds, and these issues are further compounded if you’re on one of the new ARM64-Macs.
+Even with this you’ll run into issues of incompatibility of various kinds, and these issues are further compounded if you’re on an ARM64-Mac.
 You also need root (admin) access in order to actually build Apptainer images regardless of platform, meaning that you can’t build them on e.g. Uppmax, even though Apptainer is already installed there.
 You can, however, use the --remote flag, which runs the build on Apptainer’s own servers.
-This doesn’t work in practice a lot of the time, though, since most scientist will work in private Git repositories so that their research and code is not available to anybody, and the --remote flag requires that e.g. the environment.yml file is publicly available.
+This doesn’t work in practice a lot of the time, though, since most scientist will work in private Git repositories so that their research and code is not available to anybody, and the --remote flag requires that any files required for the build (e.g. the environment.yml file) is publicly available.

 Apptainer is a great piece of software that is easiest to use if you’re working on a Linux environment.
 Docker is, however, easier to use from a cross-platform standpoint and covers all use-cases except running on HPCs.
 Running on HPCs can be done by converting existing Docker images at runtime, while building images for use on HPCs can be done using local Docker images and Apptainer-in-Docker.